Brazilian hair straightening: Aldehydes and related compounds

 Several products contain other aldehydes and other derivative compounds that when heated to a temperature of 230 °C are chemically converted into formaldehyde as well as other toxic compounds.

 Reported health effects

 Adverse events have reported the following injuries associated with Brazilian Blowout: eye disorders (irritation, increased lacrimation, blurred vision, hyperaemia); nervous system disorders (headache, burning sensation, dizziness, syncope), and respiratory tract (dyspnea, cough, nasal discomfort, epistaxis, wheezing, rhinorrhea, throat irritation, nasopharyngitis).
 Other reported symptoms included nausea, hypotrichosis, chest pain, chest discomfort, emesis, and rash.

+Formaldehyde has been classified as a carcinogen by the National Toxicology Program, and the Centers for Disease Control and Prevention issued a warning that fertility issues and miscarriage likelihood may increase when working with it.

 Class action lawsuits

-Girard Gibbs filed a class action lawsuit alleging that Brazilian Blowout violated California law by advertising its Brazilian Blowout hair straightening product as safe and formaldehyde free, when it has been found to contain significant amounts of formaldehyde, as NTP defines a "known to be human carcinogen".
+Girard Gibbs filed a class action lawsuit alleging that Brazilian Blowout violated California law by advertising its Brazilian Blowout hair straightening product as safe and formaldehyde-free, when it has been found to contain significant amounts of formaldehyde, as NTP defines a "known to be human carcinogen".
 Other companies have also filed class-action suits against producers of Brazilian Blowout treatments.